localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 };
 ```

-In the above code, we have created `hello1` and `hello2` Lambda functions, and created a response body for them which includes the Base64 encoding status, status code, and headers.
-If you wish to include a binary content in the response body, set the `isBase64Encoded` property to `true`.
-The load balancer requires to retrieve the binary content to send it in the body of an HTTP response.
+In the above code, we have created `hello1` and `hello2` Lambda functions and created a response body for them, including the Base64 encoding status, status code, and headers.
+If you wish to include binary content in the response body, set the `isBase64Encoded` property to `true`.
+The load balancer requires retrieving the binary content to send it in the body of an HTTP response.

-Let us now move to `serverless.yml` file and specify our deployment bucket, and the functions that we want to deploy.
+Let us now move to the `serverless.yml` file and specify our deployment bucket and the functions we want to deploy.
 Our initial configuration in the `serverless.yml` file should look like this:

 ```yaml
 service: serverless-elb